NeonGeckoCom/sj201-interface/README.md

 > Setting speed to 0 will turn off the fan until the Raspberry Pi is shut down,
 > at which point the fan will resume 100%.

-## `init-ti-amp`
+## `sj201 init-ti-amp`
-Perform one-time initialization of the TAS5806 Audio Amplifier
+Perform boot time initialization of the TAS5806 Audio Amplifier

+## `sj201 patch-config-txt`
+Perform one-time update of config.txt for detected SJ201 hardware